Updated Feb 20, 2021

 Dizziness vs. Vertigo vs. Lightheadness vs. Imbalance

 Dizziness is symptom that can be very specific or very hard to describe.
 For medical professionals, dizziness is the general term that refers to everything from a spinning sensation to a foggy head to losing your balance when you walk.

 We can define dizziness more specifically in these following ways:

 This is the sensation of motion that should not be there.
 It’s usually described as a feeling that you’re spinning or that the room is spinning, or can be felt like you’re being pulled in a specific direction.

 This is the sensation of rocking or swaying when you’re still

 This is a vague sensation commonly described as having a floating head or feeling ungrounded.
-It’s usually persistent, and can accompany anxiety, being overheated or feeling as if you’re about to faint.
+It’s usually persistent, and can often comes with anxiety, being overheated or feeling as if you’re about to faint.

-This is the loss of stability that occurs when you change position or when you are walking.
+This is the loss of stability that occurs when you change position quickly or while you are walking.